About shape grammars

 The Yingzao fashi project

-- Make sure you have Rhino and Windows installed.
-Use a version of Rhino that can run Python scripts (Rhino v5.8 (or later) for Windows, apparently).
 To see the version number, in Rhino select Help / About Rhinoceros.
-Look in the lower right corner, in parentheses.
+A window will open; look in the lower right corner, in parentheses.

 If you’re hot to trot, now is a good time.
 If, on the other hand, you’d like to read some more instructions, go to the next page.

 This lattice design is based on the standard Nakata curve.
 Can you identify it?